María Sefidari: Wikipedia experience

+Sefidari is also a founding member of Wikimedia España (WMES), the Spanish chapter of the Wikimedia movement, and she served on its Board as its first vice president.

 In 2015, she gave a conference on Wikimedia at King Juan Carlos University on their Digital Communication, Culture and Citizenship program.
 In 2017–2018, she was in charge of the discipline "Communities in Network: Cooperative creation at the Internet", provided by Wikimedia Spain, as part of a master's degree on communication, culture and digital citizenship, at the same university.

 Wikimedia Foundation Board

 In June 2013, Sefidari was elected to the Wikimedia Foundation Board of Trustees by the community of Wikipedia editors.
 Her term expired in June 2015.
 In 2016, she was appointed to the Board to fill a vacancy.
-She was elected to the position of chair in July 2018, a position she would hold until her resignation from the board in 2021.
+She was elected to the position of chair in July 2018, a position she held until her resignation from the board in 2021.
 In March 2020, Sefidari requested a four-month leave from the Board, in preparation for her upcoming maternity, being replaced in the role by Nataliia Tymkiv, as acting vice-chair of the board.